History, tourist information, and nearby accommodation

 St Mary's Church

-Richmond's historic parish church was established in 1137, and retains original Norman features including 2 beautifully carved pillars at the west end of the nave.
+Richmond's historic parish church of St Mary was established in 1137, and retains original Norman features including 2 beautifully carved pillars at the west end of the nave.
 The medieval church was in poor condition by the middle of the 19th century, so the famous Victorian architect Sir Gilbert Scott was called in to restore the building.

 Part of that rebuilding was the installation of an organ by the Harrison and Harrison company, considered one of the great organs in any English parish church.
 Look for the 16th-century memorial to Robert Willance, whose house in Frenchgate still stands.
 A poignant touch is the memorial to the 1050 residents of Richmond who died in the terrible plague of 1597.